Jassi2004/-Overlayy-Gen-AI-PS/README.md

 # HOW TO RUN

-Step 1 - cd to nodeFolder./n
+Step 1 - cd to nodeFolder.
 Step 2 - run the node server using npm start
-Step 3 - go to another terminal and host the frontend folder named vite-project Step 4 - run the frontend using npm run dev
+Step 3 - go to another terminal and host the frontend folder named vite-project
+Step 4 - run the frontend using npm run dev
 Step 5 - on the landing page, click on try now
 Step 6 - paste the link of the web page you want the magic to be done on. (example - https://en.wikipedia.org/wiki/India) and click submit button